-We use targeted internet searches and may search the following websites (either directly or using search engines), where relevant in order to obtain and maintain the accuracy of the data listed above:
+We use targeted internet searches and may search the following websites (either directly or using search engines), where relevant to obtain and maintain the accuracy of the data listed above:

-- Public sources for companies (in order to find personal data of those companies' employees, etc.):
+- Public sources for companies (to find personal data of those companies' employees, etc.):

 - Companies House and other business-related resources (free and subscription) for UK companies

 - US Securities and Exchange Commission for US companies